 - For first-time errors in judgment that arise from a lack of knowledge (say of institutional policies) a simple instructional program and review of policies might suffice.

-RePAIR is appropriate for researchers.
+The P.I.
+Program is appropriate for researchers.
 If a graduate student is funded on a pre-doctoral fellowship and actively engaged in research, then it may be appropriate to treat the student as a researcher.
 Feel free to call our office to discuss individual cases.

 Yes—for two reasons.
 First, we will customize the parts of the program (knowledge-building and management plans) that are relevant to specific kinds of research endeavors.
 Using the example of animal researchers: